 Serious infection signs and symptoms

-In less than 1 percent of infected people, the virus causes a serious neurological infection, including inflammation of the brain (encephalitis) and of the membranes surrounding the brain and spinal cord (meningitis).
+In less than 1% of infected people, the virus causes a serious nervous system (neurological) infection.
+This may include inflammation of the brain (encephalitis) or of the membranes surrounding the brain and spinal cord (meningitis).

 Signs and symptoms of neurological infections include: